AdaCore/spark2014/docs/ug/spark_2014.rst

 in |SPARK| for checking Liskov Substitution Principle:

-* The class-wide precondition of an overriding operation should be weaker (more permissive) than the class-wide precondition of the corresponding overridden. operation.
+* The class-wide precondition of an overriding operation should be weaker (more permissive) than the class-wide precondition of the corresponding overridden operation.
 * The class-wide postcondition of an overriding operation should be stronger (more restrictive) than the class-wide postcondition of the corresponding